In this post, you will see the steps to back up and restore the Registry in Windows 10.

 Remember that you can back up a selective Registry key or the entire Registry.
 You will see both here.

 Back up selective key

 Step 2: Right-click on the Key that you want to back up.

 Step 4: Select the desired location in the pop-up, enter a name for the backup, and then press Save.

 Remember that when you back up a key, it is also backed up along with its subkeys, if any.

 I suggest that you provide a name for the backup that will help you remember the contents of that backup.

 Open the Registry Editor.

-Right-click on the Computer at the top left pane and then click Export.
+Right-click on the Computer at the top left and then click Export.

 Select the location, enter a name for the backup, and then click Save.